Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/concepts-overview.md

 An ingress is a Kubernetes resource that exposes HTTP and HTTPS paths from outside a cluster to services within it.
 Traffic routing is controlled by rules defined in the ingress resource.

 When deploying a cluster, ingresses are generated for the resources that must be exposed to external services.
 The Villanova Operator and custom resource controllers create the ingresses and set the correct paths and certificates.
-Entando implements Keycloak and EntandoApp ingresses.
+Villanova implements Keycloak and VillanovaApp ingresses.
 #### Keycloak Ingress
 A dedicated ingress is created for Keycloak to expose authentication and authorization functionalities.
 This is required to guarantee that both token issuing and validation work correctly, even when the services using the Keycloak instance are in different namespaces.